nielskrijger/blog/posts/2021-08-29-zindex-with-css-in-js.md

 }
 ```

 While it works, it's not particularly elegant.
-Searching through your codebase for all `z-index` values could easily yield something like `[-1, 1, 2, 3, 5, 10, 11, 19, 100, 200, 299, ..., 99999]`.
+Searching through your codebase for all `z-index` values could easily yield something like `[-1, 1, 2, 3, 4, 5, 10, 11, 19, 100, 200, 299, ..., 99999]`.
 Have fun choosing the next number in that sequence (or worse, adding something between `2` and `3`).

-If your CSS is generated using a CSS-in-JS library (e.g. [styled-components](https://styled-components.com/), [Linaria](https://github.com/callstack/linaria), [JSS](https://github.com/cssinjs/jss)...) a fairly neat way to organize your z-indexes is by defining them in an array:
+If your CSS is generated using a CSS-in-JS library (e.g. [styled-components](https://styled-components.com/), [Linaria](https://github.com/callstack/linaria), [JSS](https://github.com/cssinjs/jss)...) a fairly clean way to organize your z-indexes is by defining them in an array:

 ```js
 const zIndexOrder = [